WFAX

-WFAX (1220 AM) is a Regional Mexican and Reggaeton formatted broadcast radio station licensed to Falls Church, Virginia, serving Metro Washington, D.C.
+WFAX (1220 kHz, "La Pantera 100.7 Y 1220 AM") is an regional Mexican and reggaeton formatted broadcast American AM radio station licensed to Falls Church, Virginia, serving Metro Washington, D.C.
 WFAX is owned and operated by Jose Villafañe's Costa Media, through licensee Costa Media Boston LLC.

-On June 8, 2022, WFAX had announced that it would change its format from religious talk to Regional Mexican/Spanish Rhythmic branded as "La Pantera" on July 1.
+On June 8, 2022, following its purchase from Newcomb Broadcasting Corporation, WFAX had announced that it would change its format from Christian talk and teaching to regional Mexican/Hispanic rhythmic branded as "La Pantera" on July 1.

+WFAX and co-owned WDCN-LD (87.7 FM) broadcast all Washington Nationals games in Spanish for the 2024 season.
+Prior to the 2025 season, the agreement was extended for an additional three years.

 Translator

 WFAX has one FM translator, on 100.7, co-located with its AM transmitter.
 The signal is almost entirely directed to the southwest to protect WZBA on the same frequency.